mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 with `vagrant ssh client1` and `vagrant ssh client2`.
 There install the python libraries needed with
 `pip3 install -r client/requirements.txt`.
 This has
-to be done this way or an error will occur in another playbook task.
+to be done this way, or an error will occur in another playbook task.

 Confirm if *cacert.pem* exists in folder